 Also great for couples are the Park House B&B and The Manor House B&B. Park House is a circa 1911 Colonial-style home with landscaped lawns in the city’s East Park Historic District, adjacent to a Greenville Trolley stop and nine-minutes walk from downtown.
 Besides luxury rooms with TVs, fireplaces and some with whirlpool tubs, there are suites and even a one-bedroom cottage.
 Manor House, in the historic Augusta Road Area and convenient to Interstate 85, is a short walk from Fluor Field and the Liberty Bridge in Falls Park.
 The classic Southern home includes several common rooms, living room with fireplace and sun porch.

 Not up for braving the clouds?
-A perfect afternoon outing might be a picnic lunch in one of the area’s beautiful parks, such as Falls Park or Cleveland Park, both an easy stroll from Main Street.
+Plan a picnic lunch in one of the area’s beautiful parks, such as Falls Park or Cleveland Park, both an easy stroll from Main Street.
 Take in Rock Quarry Falls, a combination garden and pre-Civil War site of a granite quarry in Cleveland Park.
 Adopted by the Greenville Garden Club, the site features flowing plant including dogwoods and native azaleas, plus the gentle 10-foot falls.

 Another peaceful site is the Furman University Asian Garden, located on Furman’s campus and open daily with no charge.
 Furman has a long-term exchange program with Kansai Gaidai University in Osaka, Japan, and the garden–including a small teahouse–reflects those ties.

 After all that sightseeing, take in dinner at one of Greenville’s romantic downtown restaurants.
 Highly recommended are Larkin’s on the River and Passerelle, overlooking Falls Park.
 A bit further afield are Stella’s Southern Bistro in Simpsonville and Giovanni’s at the Woodruff Gallery.